Aakash Repeater Courses

 Answer:

-A single pair of allele, i.e. HbA and HbS, controls the sickle cell anaemia.
+A single pair of alleles, i.e. HbA and HbS, controls the sickle cell anaemia.
 The offspring may suffer from this disease if both parents are heterozygous (HbAHbS).
 But the offspring should be homozygous (HbSHbS) because heterozygous carry this disease.
-However, it still persists in humans because, in adaptation, heterozygous individuals are advantageous.
+However, it persists in humans because, in adaptation, heterozygous individuals are advantageous.

 Question:1